Dingley007/Tensor-network-stabilizer-codes/README.md

 # Tensor-network-stabilizer-codes
-This was a course project of the course E2-210: Quantum Error-Correcting Codes.
+This was a course project of the course _E2-210: Quantum Error-Correcting Codes_.
 [Course website](https://ece.iisc.ac.in/~nkashyap/E2_210/)

 The file `Example.ipynb` contains the code for the example shown in the report.